neondatabase/postgresql_anonymizer/docs/detection.md

 Limitations
 ---------------------------------------------------------------------------------

-This is an heuristic method in the sense that it may report usefull information, but it is based on a pragmatic approach that can lead to detection mistakes,
+This is an heuristic method in the sense that it may report useful information, but it is based on a pragmatic approach that can lead to detection mistakes,
 especially: